-- ∞ Zones of regulation and Think Social curriculums - ∞ Class/tutor based activities - ∞ PSHE work - ∞ Assembly programme - $\infty$ As part of the curriculum inquiry framework - ∞ Citizenship curriculum e.g. Pupil Council - $\infty$ Work with external agencies and theatre companies - The College works with appropriate external agencies, for example Kite Trust, to support the development of knowledge and to raise awareness about issues with homophobia.
+- ∞ Zones of regulation and Think Social curriculums - ∞ PSHE work - ∞ Assembly programme - As part of the curriculum inquiry framework - ∞ Citizenship curriculum e.g. Pupil Council - Work with external agencies and theatre companies - The College works with appropriate external agencies, for example Kite Trust, to support the development of knowledge and to raise awareness about issues with homophobia.
 The Kite Trust is a local support and education organisation addressing homophobia. - People should try to call others by their preferred pronouns/titles if they know them.
 Children should be taught about a range of genders to prevent pronoun abuse.